 Forgiveness is such a beautiful action and it’s forgiveness that exposes true love.

 Sometimes we tell ourselves what we don’t want to believe and it’s this kind of focus on the assumptive nature of our thoughts that can frame our reality, destroying our identity.

 Awareness is essential to human progression, but even when our assumptions are actually our reality, we can still see them as opportunities to accept ourselves rather than turn away from ourselves.

 As a quote that I once read goes, “Through our pain we become full.”

 Over the next couple of days I would experience a sickness that would rob me of my freedom, but today I stole that freedom back and it’s how I discovered that Canadian coins are magnets.

 I emptied out the entire contents of my backpack onto my hotel room bed.
 The U.S. coins mixed with the Canadian coins.
 I picked up my Traeger name badge to throw it into my bag when a Canadian coin flew to the magnetic strip on the back and stuck there.
 I paused and moved the badge over the pile of coins.
 To my amusement only the Canadian currency revealed to be magnetic.

-I then realized the Canadian cuŕrency will always be made of a different kind of material than the American currency, but I choose whether to magnetize my identity with the Canadian identity.
+I then realized Canadian currency will always be made of a different kind of material than American currency, but I choose whether to magnetize my identity with the Canadian identity.
 I am and always will be in control of what sticks to me.
-Afterall, the coins are still both currency, created and used for the same purpose…to feed the mouths of the people in the world.
+Afterall, the coins are still both currency, created and used for the same purpose…fueling the complexities of the world.